-As the snow (finally) starting to fall in Northern Colorado, a question we get asked a lot is whether or not it is a good idea to paint during the winter.
+As the snow is (finally) starting to fall in Northern Colorado, a question we get asked a lot is whether or not it is a good idea to paint during the winter.
 While there are definitely a number of things that make exterior painting more complicated during the snowy season, winter is actually the perfect time for interior painting.
 With a little bit of planning, preparation, and professional help, the upcoming snow days provide an exceptional opportunity to upgrade the paint colors of any Loveland or Fort Collins home.

-Winter Lighting Is Great For Painting
+Winter Lighting Is Great for Painting

 When it comes to interior painting, the majority of homeowners are primarily concerned with choosing the right paint color.
 However, one of the things many people overlook when planning to paint a room is the lighting, and winter provides some of the best possible natural lighting for interior painting.
 During a snowstorm, the amount of light being naturally reflected increases exponentially, and the following days provide ample opportunity for premium lighting.